inno-se/the-guide/README.md

 - For the *Increment* it is the [Definition of Done](#definition-of-done-dod).

 These commitments exist to reinforce empiricism and the Scrum values for the Scrum Team and their stakeholders.

+### Sprint

+The Sprint is a container for all other events [^ScrumGuide].

+A Sprint is a Time-boxed iteration of one to four weeks in duration during which the [Scrum Master](#scrum-master-sm) guides, facilitates, and shields the [Development Team](#development-team) from both internal and external impediments during the Create Deliverables process.
+This aids in avoiding vision creep that could affect the [Sprint Goal](#sprint-goal).
+During this time, the team works to convert the requirements in the Prioritized [Product Backlog](#product-backlog) into shippable product functionalities.
+To achieve maximum benefits from a Scrum project and to provide maximum flexibility for change, the length of a Sprint should be as short as possible.
+At the same time, Sprint must be long enough for the team to be able to create a working or shippable product deliverable which can be reviewed and approved by the [Product Owner](#product-owner-po). [[^SbokGuide], Sec.
+2.6.1, p.
+44]

+### Sprint Backlog

+The Sprint Backlog is composed of the [Sprint Goal](#sprint-goal) (why), the set of [Product Backlog](#product-backlog) items selected for the [Sprint](#sprint) (what), as well as an actionable plan for delivering the Increment (how) [^ScrumGuide].

+It is common practice for the Sprint Backlog User Stories (and associated tasks) to be represented on a Scrumboard or [similar task board](#scrum-table), which provides a constantly visible depiction of the current status of the User Stories in the [Product Backlog](#product-backlog) [[^SbokGuide], Sec.
+9.3.3.2, p.
+220].

 ### Sprint Goal